 Ask yourself, "Can I say no clearly?" before entering into a potentially-dangerous situation.
-Also, does this feel safe?

 Even when we're communicating well in other areas, my partner and I often get bogged down when it comes to talking about sex.
 I often feel we have very different expectations in this area.